 The selfie camera is placed in the middle if you hold the device horizontally and it’s nice thinking from Samsung because most of the time we use tablets in landscape mode.

-Selfies are taken with the 8 megapixels f/2.2 front-facing camera and pictures come out pretty nice you get photos with enough detail and punchy color however the focus distance seems a little off the background are just a bit sharper than the subject’s face.
+Selfies are taken with the 8 megapixels f/2.2 front-facing camera and pictures come out pretty nice you get photos with enough detail and punchy color however the focus distance seems a little off the background is just a bit sharper than the subject’s face.

 Videos can be recorded with the main camera and up to 4k resolution at 30 fps, these are good with natural-looking colors wide dynamic range, and a decent level of detail.